 His parting advice?
 Start taking your medications as soon as possible — especially if you’re not demonstrating symptoms.
 “Allergy sufferers can do a lot to ward off symptoms,” he explains.
 “It helps to begin medications before symptoms develop if you are a known reactor, and take them consistently.”
 Most allergy medication are available over-the-counter these days, but he notes that some prescription plans may still cover these medications, which may be cost-saving for the patient.

-For more information about Penn Primary Care, click here.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+For more information about Penn Primary Care, click here.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio